Citizen science project to help find out more about wildlife disease:

-Finding ill or dead animals can be very disturbing, especially if you have had a mass mortality incident linked to a disease outbreak and discovered a number of dead frogs at once.
+Finding ill or dead animals can be very disturbing, especially if you have had a mass mortality incident linked to a disease outbreak and discovered a number of dead animals at once.

 There are a number of possible causes of wildlife deaths, including disease.
 You can find out more in our FAQ section.

 Although this can be a real tragedy for the wildlife in your garden, there is also the opportunity to gain some knowledge from your experience that can help inform future conservation work by taking part in the Garden Wildlife Health project.

-The website has an online system for you to register your garden and any ponds, and record any incidents of dead amphibians, reptiles, hedgehogs and birds.
+The website has an online system for you to register your garden, ponds, and record any incidents of dead reptiles, amphibians, hedgehogs and birds.
 You can also record any sightings of animals that might be suffering from disease.

 If you have dead animals, you can record whether the specimens are freshly dead and if you would be willing to submit specimens to the Institute of Zoology for post mortem analysis.
-The vets will get an email alert if you do have specimens, and will contact you with details on how to submit the samples in.
+The vets will get an email alert if you do have specimens, and will contact you with details on how to submit the samples.

 You can then use the system to track your samples and find out what caused the animal to die, and report any future sightings through the system.